microsoft/Mastering-the-Marketplace/docs/ama/index.md

 Partner Center is the portal publishers use to create, configure, publish, and monitor their offers in the Microsoft Marketplace.
 This overview takes you through Partner Center for Azure Managed Applications.

-### Configuring Partner Center for Azure Managed Applications - Demo
+### Configuring Partner Center for Azure Managed Applications

 <a target="_blank" href="https://go.microsoft.com/fwlink/?linkid=2196410">Video</a>